SunnySuite/Sunny.jl/docs/src/quick-start.md

 2. Add interactions to the system using functions like [`set_external_field!`](@ref), [`set_exchange!`](@ref), and [`set_anisotropy!`](@ref).
 3. Perform Monte Carlo simulation to equilibrate the spin configuration.
-The [`LangevinSampler`](@ref) uses a continuous dynamics whereas [`MetropolisSampler`](@ref) uses local updates to the spin configuration.
+Options include the continuous [`Langevin`](@ref) dynamics, or single-spin flip update using [`MetropolisSampler`](@ref).
 The former may be more effective in the presence of strong anisotropy (e.g. the Ising limit) whereas the latter is very efficient at handling long-range dipole-dipole interactions.
 4. Measure the static or dynamical structure factor.
 For details, see the page [Structure Factor Calculations](@ref).